jm-menon/ML-Based-Antivirus/README.md

 # ML-Based-Antivirus
-We use 2 python files to perform to the classification
+We use 2 python files to perform to the train the algorithm to find the best suited one algorithm to identify a potentially malicious file
 namely:
 1. Train.py
 2. Antivirus.py